How to Remove Write Protection from USB [ 5 Ways] - Qiling

 Step 3.
 Check and preview USB drive data

-When the scanning is finished, you can quickly locate a specific type of file by using the Filter feature as well as the Search option.
+When the scanning is finished, you can quickly locate a specific type of file by using the Filter feature and the Search option to narrow down the results.

 Scan and find lost flash drive files